 The Department of Public Safety enforces university policy, City ordinances, and Michigan State laws that govern alcohol use.

-Information on alcoholic beverage consumption on University campuses is available on the Department of Public Safety website www.udmercy.edu/publicsafety, in the Detroit Mercy Student Handbook and Calendar as well as the University Policies & Procedures Handbook
+Information on alcoholic beverage consumption on University campuses is available in the Detroit Mercy Student Handbook and Calendar with the University Policies & Procedures at www.udmercy.edu/Life/policies/index.php.